ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A725 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is fixed in r0p2.

+For C1-Ultra, the following errata build flags are defined :

+-  ``ERRATA_C1ULTRA_3502731``: This applies erratum 3502731 workaround to
+   C1-Ultra CPU.
+This needs to be enabled for revision r0p0 and is fixed in r1p0.

 DSU Errata Workarounds
 ----------------------